qpalzmm22/FuzzingStudy/My Fuzzer/README.md

 - TODO lists
   - M_ARG, M_FILE MODE
-  - Oracle
+  - Oracles
-  - review code.
+  - review code
-  - Hang Time interrupt.
+  - Make file only if they are reasonable.

 Assumptions
 - In, out files are in same path.